Drosera subhirtella

 Drosera subhirtella, the sunny rainbow, is a scrambling or climbing perennial tuberous species in the carnivorous plant genus Drosera.
 It is endemic to Western Australia and is found in sandplains, granite outcrops, and swamp margins in sand, clay, and loam soils.
 D. subhirtella produces small carnivorous leaves along stems that can be 40 cm high.
 Yellow flowers bloom from August to October.

+Botanical history

 Drosera subhirtella was first described by Jules Émile Planchon in 1848.
 A new variety of D. subhirtella, var. moorei, was described by Ludwig Diels in his 1906 monograph on the Droseraceae.
 In 1982, N. G. Marchant changed the variety to a subspecies and there the taxon stood until Allen Lowrie elevated it to species rank at D. moorei in 1999.